pkienzle/periodictable/README.rst

 * Add energy dependence for rare earths (Lynn and Seeger, 1990).

+Breaking changes:

+* Neutron scattering factors are returned with one value for each wavelength even for energy independent elements.
+Previous versions returned a scalar if the returned value was identical for each wavelength.

 1.5.3 2020-11-04
 ----------------

-Known issues:

-* Incoherent scattering computed for contrast matched mixture in D2O_sld(), differs from the value that would be computed for a compound with the same isotope proportions and density computed in neutron_sld().
-This may change in a future release.

 Breaking changes: